asw-v4/remotesensing/README.md

-# Extracting Moving Objects from Thermal/IR Image Sequences
+# Extracting Moving Objects from IR Image Sequences

 ## Intro
 This is an implementation of the 2017 paper [**A Flexible Algorithm for Detecting Challenging Moving Objects in Real-Time within IR Video Sequences**](https://www.mdpi.com/2072-4292/9/11/1128) by Andrea Zingoni, Marco Diani, and Giovanni Corsini of the University of Pisa, and the Italian Naval Academy.